WaylonWalker/waylonwalker.com/pages/blog/pytest-capsys.md

 ---
 templateKey: blog-post
-tags: [ 'python']
+tags: ["python"]
 title: Pytest capsys
 date: 2021-04-05T08:46:08
-status: published
+published: true
 ---

 Testing print/log statements in pytest can be a bit tricky, capsys makes it super easy, but I often struggle to find it.

 ## capsys

 capsys is a builtin pytest fixture that can be passed into any test to capture stdin/stdout.
 For a more comprehensive description check out the docs on [capsys](https://docs.pytest.org/en/stable/capture.html#accessing-captured-output-from-a-test-function)

 ## using capsys